On methods for radiometric surveying in radiotherapy bunkers: Results

 $R'= 33,53 \frac{\mu Sv}{week}$

 $R = 15,48\frac{\mu Sv}{week}$ \, ,

 and then the old method is giving $\cong$ 117 $\% $ excess for this wall.

-In this example, very interesting, the old method indicates a dose rate that exceeds in $\cong 68\% $ the allowed limit for uncontrolled area ($20\frac{\mu Sv}{week}$), while the new method indicates a lower dose rate than the allowed limit.
-In other words, the old method is incorrectly condemning a wall.
+In this example, very interesting, the old method indicates a dose rate that exceeds in $\cong 68\% $ the allowed limit for uncontrolled area ($20\frac{\mu Sv}{week}$) wall {\bf Ts Roof} , while the new method indicates a lower dose rate than the allowed limit.
+In other words, the old method is incorrectly condemning the wall {\bf Ts Roof}.
 Then the old method must be discarded for this wall.
-For the others walls both methods give adequate values, see Table III.
+For the others walls (Figs. \ref{bunker1} and \ref{bunker1T} ) both methods give adequate values, see Table II .